xk-huang/HuatuoGPT-Vision/README.md

 </div>

 ## ✨ Updates
+- [04/23/2025]: We release the training code based on the Qwen2.5-VL framework.
 - [01/09/2025]: We released the evaluation code (including evaluation data).
 Additionally, we added instructions on how to train your medical multimodal LLM.
 - [06/28/2024]: We released our medical MLLMs, including [HuatuoGPT-Vision-34B](https://huggingface.co/FreedomIntelligence/HuatuoGPT-Vision-34B) and [HuatuoGPT-Vision-7B](https://huggingface.co/FreedomIntelligence/HuatuoGPT-Vision-7B).
 - [06/26/2024]: We released [PubMedVision](https://huggingface.co/datasets/FreedomIntelligence/PubMedVision), a **1.3M** high-quality medical VQA dataset for injecting medical visual knowledge.